 Overnight in Taupō

 Journey west through King Country heartland, venturing underground into the otherworldly Waitomo Glowworm Caves.
 Emerge to sunshine and drive to Raglan, a relaxed surf town known for creativity, sustainability, and endless ocean views.
-Visit the Raglan Medical Centre, wander boutique shops, and enjoy sunset fish & chips on the beach.
+Visit the Raglan Medical Centre to learn about their health promotion work through local sports and marae.

 Overnight in Rotorua